aydancoskun/october/plugins/responsiv/campaign/README.md

 - **Delayed launch** - If this is checked, a date picker will appear and you can select an exact date and time to send the message.
 This is good for perfectly timing your campaign.

-- **Staggered launch** - If this is checked, the campaign subscribers will be divided in to smaller groups depending on the selected time period.
+- **Staggered launch** - If this is checked, the campaign subscribers will be divided in to smaller groups depending on the selected time period or by a fixed amount of messages.
 Each group will be contacted every hour until all subscribers have been sent the message.

 - **Repeating campaign** - This option is particularly useful if you are generating the message content dynamically, for example, a message that contains the latest blog posts on your site.
 If this is checked, the campaign will duplicate itself after it has launched and automatically apply the **Delayed launch** option to match the repeating frequency.
 This will continue perpetually until you manually cancel the most recent iteration.